Skip to Main Content

 Caribbean: Navassa Island, Puerto Rico, U.S. Virgin Islands

 Pacific: American Samoa, Baker Island, Guam, Howland Island, Jarvis Island, Johnston Atoll, Kingman Reef, Midway Atoll, Northern Mariana Islands, Palmyra Atoll, Wake Atoll.
+Not all listed possessions have Class A airspace established over them; the presence of Class A airspace depends on FAA airspace designation and ATC jurisdiction.

-2. Operators without equipment meeting the performance requirements in TSO-C166b should train their flight crews to generally decline a voluntary ATC rerouting through this airspace unless required to safely operate their aircraft (e.g., in-flight emergencies, weather deviations, or diversions, etc.), advising ATC that they are not equipped with appropriate ADS-B avionics.
+2. Operators without equipment meeting the performance requirements in TSO-C166b or TSO-C166c should train their flight crews to generally decline a voluntary ATC rerouting through this airspace unless required to safely operate their aircraft (e.g., in-flight emergencies, weather deviations, or diversions, etc.), advising ATC that they are not equipped with appropriate ADS-B avionics.
 If, however, ATC chooses to proceed with the new routing, the flight crew should accept and execute the clearance.

 D O T Triskelion